maksymstoliarov/neovim-config/README.md

 ```

 ### Shortcuts

-1.
+1. go back from editing to directory
 ```
 space + p + v
 ```

-2. go back from editing to directory
+2. search in directory by filename
 ```
 space + p + f
 ```